lovelysystems/lovely.microblog/docs/docs/setup.rst

 ============================

 Let's start creating the backend application.
-In this tutorial we will build a small microblogging application, where you can create blogposts, follow other users and read their blogposts.
+In this tutorial we will build a tiny blogging application, where registered users can create posts which can be read by anyone.

 Sandboxed Development Setup
 ===========================